anduintransaction/scala-fsm/README.md

 # scala-fsm

-Finite state machine (FSM) implemented in scala.
+Finite state machine (FSM) implemented in Scala.
 State transitions are being checked in compile-time, which means that invalid transitions will not compile.

 ## Usage